noah-nuebling/mac-mouse-fix/Readme.md

 - How you can help
 - License
 - Acknowledgements
+-->

 ## Features

 See the [Website](https://noah-nuebling.github.io/mac-mouse-fix-website#trackpad) for an overview of the features of Mac Mouse Fix, including Video Demos.

-For all the details, see the <a href=https://github.com/noah-nuebling/mac-mouse-fix/releases>Version History</a>.
+For more details, see the <a href=https://github.com/noah-nuebling/mac-mouse-fix/releases>Version History</a>.

 Major features were introduced in these versions: